Georgia Loses More than $300 Million in Payroll from H-1Bs Workers.

 The data shows U.S. companies asked for 20,000 H-1B workers in 15 career tracks during 2017, and likely received 8,000 of the requested lower-wage workers.

-Robert Heath, a programmer in Boyington Beach, Florida, compared the pay promised for the 8,000 imported H-1Bs to the higher pay which is already being earned by Americans who are working in those careers in Atlanta.
+Robert Heath, a programmer in Boynton Beach, Florida, compared the pay promised for the 8,000 imported H-1Bs to the higher pay which is already being earned by Americans who are working in those careers in Atlanta.

 The promised pay is described in the “Labor Condition Application” document filed by H-1B employers at the Department of Labor.
 The Americans’ pay is tracked by the Bureau of Labor Standards.